 The following criteria are established for each of the currently approved modalities for student learning:

-Face-to-Face: Face-to-face courses are taught at an OTC location by an instructor in a designated room and at a designated time with all students present.
+Face-to-Face: Face-to-face courses are taught at an OTC location by an instructor in a designated room and at a designated time with students physically present.
 Each face-to-face course has the opportunity to be web-enhanced and all students should be prepared to have activities related to the course content presented in class to be available online.
-Assignments and exams may be provided through the college’s learning management system for face-to-face classes but all components of teaching and learning will be conducted in class.
-In the case of college closures designated by the chancellor, face-to-face classes may temporarily, or permanently, be transitioned to online learning.
+Assignments and exams may be provided through the college’s learning management system for face-to-face classes but at least 75% of course content is delivered in class during scheduled class times.
+In the case of college closures designated by the chancellor, face-to-face classes may temporarily, or permanently, be transitioned to online or live virtual learning.

 Online: Online courses allow a student to manage their time to complete class materials and assignments by designated deadlines through a virtual environment.
 All online classes require a proctored event that is completed virtually or at an approved physical location.
-All components of online classes will be conducted in an asynchronous manner to allow for student flexibility in their daily lives.
+All components of online classes will be conducted in an asynchronous manner.

 Hybrid: Hybrid courses include a combination of face-to-face and online class content.
 Classes are scheduled for specific dates and times at a designated location and require an online learning component.
 Online teaching and learning components of the courses, beyond supplemental activities, should consist of a minimum 25% of the course but not to exceed 75% of the course.
 The combined teaching and learning components of the class will not exceed in content or time that required of a face-to-face or online class.

 Live Virtual Learning (LVL): Courses conducted by live virtual learning provide the student the opportunity to take a class in a variety of ways and at various locations.
 Typically, the instructor will teach from one OTC location; students can attend at that location, at another scheduled location, or stream virtually from anywhere in the world via a videoconferencing platform.
+Assignments and exams may be provided through the college’s learning management system.
 Based on the nature of LVL courses, they will be conducted in a synchronous manner.
-Live virtual learning classes can be scheduled in the context of face-to-face or hybrid classes with the additional variety established through LVL offerings.
+Live virtual learning classes can be scheduled in the context of face-to-face or hybrid classes.

 Definitions